gatperdut/bg-partner/README.md

 ### Windows

-Just run the executable.
-For some output, run it from a shell.
+Just run the executable - double-click on it, or run it from a shell for some more output with `BGPartner.exe`.

 ### Linux